maxvel-sh/maxvel-sh/README.md

 ## Hey there! 👋
 Beep Boop!
-This Github handle is for interacting with other interesting projects. <br>
+This Github handle is for interacting with other interesting projects on Github. <br>
 To check my repositories and things that I'm working on, head on to [Codeberg](https://codeberg.org/maxvel).

 ### Elsewhere